 Starting with the paste mixture made in #1 results in rolls that need less flour.
 I don’t completely understand the science, but it seems to work.

-How To Mix up Stay-Fresh Homemade Cinnamon Rolls
+How To Mix up Cinnamon Rolls That Stay Fresh Longer

 Measure out 1 cup milk and 3 cups flour.